Yahoo!Mail shows two ad images. The one on the right flashes.

 Wave may have been clever programming, but it didn’t do anything other applications already did better.
 Google has better tools for most Wave tasks.

-It did instant messaging although Google already had one and a half tools that do the same job very well.
+It did instant messaging although Google already had tools that do the same job.

 Wave did communications.
 Why bother when Gmail is so much better?